 SHA continues its partnership with the Food Bank of North Carolina.
 This partnership enables SHA to receive food directly from the Food Bank, maintain a pantry, and distribute food to residents as needed.
-During fiscal year 2019, SHA operated a Youth Summer Feeding Program at the Garden Street community.
-School-aged youth were provided breakfast and lunch during the summer break, along with educational reinforcement activities.

 Services and resources coordinated for residents are categorized into 4 (four) broad categories: Family Services, Youth Services, Senior/Disabled Services, and Self-Sufficiency Services.
 Collectively, all residents are served by resident services programs and services.